-The science directions suitable for consideration in this program solicitation are outlined below in the form of questions within each of two focal areas (processes and techniques).

-Focus I. Understanding microbial processes and interactions that result in the formation and alteration of geological materials (i.e. minerals, rocks, hydrates, soils).
+The science directions suitable for consideration in this program solicitation are outlined below in the form of questions about microbial processes and interactions that result in the formation and alteration of earth materials (i.e. minerals, rocks, hydrates, soils, dust).
 This program solicitation invites proposals for fundamental research on any of the following questions:

-- [Present processes] What novel strategies to derive energy and nutrients, or to adjust metabolism are employed by microorganisms (as individuals, populations, symbionts or consortia) in interactions with geological materials? - [Present record] What are the signatures of present-day microbial presence and process on or in geological materials? - [Past processes] By what strategies (e.g. ecological succession, consortia) do microbes and microbial communities adjust during the alteration of geological materials and what are the biogeochemical requirements (i.e. necessary feedbacks) in the environment for such adjustments? - [Past record] On what basis (e.g. molecular, paleontological) do we identify microbes, microbial associations and microbial metabolisms that have existed in the geologic past? - [Forcing factors] What environmental forcings, responses and feedbacks are related to changes in microbes, geomicrobial associations and geomicrobiological processes over geological time? - [Changes in forcing factors] Have geobiological processes changed over geological time? - [Systemic changes] What has been the progession of geologically important microbes with time?
+- [Present processes] What novel strategies to derive energy and nutrients, or to adjust metabolism are employed by microorganisms (as individuals, populations, symbionts or consortia) in interactions with earth materials? - [Present record] What are the signatures of present-day microbial presence and process on or in earth materials? - [Past processes] By what strategies (e.g. ecological succession, consortia) do microbes and microbial communities adjust during the alteration of earth materials and what are the biogeochemical requirements (i.e. necessary feedbacks) in the environment for such adjustments? - [Past record] On what basis (e.g. molecular, paleobiological) do we identify microbes, microbial associations and microbial metabolisms that have existed in the geologic past? - [Forcing factors] What environmental forcings, responses and feedbacks are related to changes in microbes, geomicrobial associations and geomicrobiological processes over geological time? - [Changes in forcing factors] Have geomicrobiological processes changed over geological time? - [Systemic changes] What has been the progression of geologically important microbes with time? - [Mediated interactions] How do fluid (atmospheric/hydrologic/oceanic) processes influence or how are they influenced by the interactions of microbes with earth materials (changing, e.g., gross rock properties, condensation nuclei or density gradients)? - [Methods] What new research techniques address geomicrobiologic questions such as those posed above?